MusicPlayerDaemon/ncmpc/doc/index.rst

 :command:`text-editor = EDITOR` - The text editor used for editing lyrics.

-:command:`text-editor-ask = yes|no` - Ask before starting an editor.

 :command:`chat-prefix = PREFIX` - Prefix messages send with the chat screen with PREFIX.
 By default they are prefixed with the current user name enclosed by ``<`` and ``>`` and a space (i.e. "<name> ").